codonnell107/codonnell107/README.md

-- 👋 Hi, I’m @codonnell107
+- 👋 Hi, I’m Christine O'Donnell
-- 👀 I’m interested in web development
+- 👀 I'm a Front End Developer at Bank of Ireland
-- 🌱 I’m currently learning to become a full stack web developer
+- 🌱 I’m also dabbling in UX Design which I'm really enjoying
 - 💞️ I’m looking to collaborate on nothing yet, it's just for my own development
 - 📫 How to reach me ...